 NAICS Sector 55

 Establishments in this sector hold companies’ securities.
 They own a controlling interest and can influence management decisions.
 This sector also includes companies that normally handle the strategic or organizational planning and decision-making on behalf of other companies.
-Establishments include centralized administrative offices, corporate offices and district and regional offices.
-The majority of the employees work in high-level management positions.
+The majority of the workers are in high-level management positions.

-Establishment levels, worker numbers and annual pay in the Management of Companies and Enterprises sector rose again in 2015.
-This marks the sixth consecutive year for gains in establishment and worker levels in the sector.
-After a slight dip in 2011, annual pay joined the upward trend in 2012 and has been rising steadily since.
+Establishment levels, worker numbers and annual pay in the Management of Companies and Enterprises sector rose again in 2016.
+This marks the seventh consecutive year for gains in establishment and worker levels in the sector.
+After a slight dip in 2011, annual pay joined the ongoing upward trend in 2012 and has been rising since.

-In 2015, the sector added four establishments and 363 workers, which equaled a 7.9 percent increase in worker levels.
-Over the year, average annual pay increased by almost 1 percent to $93,556.
-The sector easily retained its spot once again as the highest paying sector in South Dakota.
-Annual pay for this sector tends to be markedly more than other sectors due to its upper level managerial and executive occupations.
+In 2016, this sector added six establishments and 143 workers.
+This equaled a 2.9 percent employment gain over the year.
+Average annual pay jumped by $3,153, an increase of 3.4 percent.
+With an average annual pay of $96,709, the sector easily retained its spot as the highest paying sector in 2016.
+Annual pay for this sector tends to be markedly more than other sectors due to its highly skilled occupations.